sebastiendamaye/TryHackMe/Lian_Yu/readme.md

 </html>
 ~~~

-We can see a hiddent code: `vigilante`.
+We can see a hidden code: `vigilante`.
 It might be a username?
 Let's keep it for now.

 ## #2 - What is the Web Directory you found?